ajccosta/pop_setbench/README.md

 - *claim 1*.
 For write-heavy work-loads shown in Figure 1 and Figure 2 (in paper), publish-on-ping (POP) algorithms consistently perform better or are similar and exhibit a lower memory footprint compared to the original algorithms on which they are based.
   - please check throughput and max retire list size (mmeory consumption) plots for 100% updates (50%inserts/50%deletes, files with "u50" in name) in directory pubonping_smr/pop_experiments/plots/generated_plots.

 - *claim 2*.
-In read-heavy workloads all POP algorithms are similar or, in some cases especially, at oversubscription marginally better than EBR and IBR, as shown in Figure 3 (in paper).
+In read-heavy workloads all POP algorithms are similar to their original counter parts.
+In some case of HMLHT especially, at oversubscription marginally better than EBR and IBR, as shown in Figure 3 (in paper).
   - please check throughput and max retire list size (mmeory consumption) plots for 10% updates (5%inserts/5%deletes/90%lookups, files with "u5" in name) in directory pubonping_smr/pop_experiments/plots/generated_plots.

 - *claim 3*.
 The POP algorithms maintain high read throughput for long running read operations since they do not require read threads to restart when a thread reclaims memory, while also maintaining low memory consumption, unlike NBR+.
+(Figure 4 in paper).
   - please check long running read operations plots in pubonping_smr/pop_experiments/plots/generated_plots/plot_data_hml_longops

 These claims are for experiments on our 144 CPUs and 4 sockets machine with 188G memory.